TshireletsoMogwere/TshireletsoMogwere/README.md

   # About me
-  I am a Software Engineer at Codespace.
+  I am a Software Engineer student at Codespace.
 I major in HTML, CSS and basic Javascript.
 My career goal is to become a full stack developer and one day own my software engineering company.
   I am a dedicated, organised and methodical individual.
 I am eager to learn and develop new skills.
 I am reliable and dependable.
   I often seek new responsiblilites within a wide range of employment areas.